The latest opening hours for the Learning Resource Centres are available on the Help website.

 Using the library

-When you arrive, you will need to register as a member of the library at the Support and Information Zone desk in the LRC.
-Your staff card is also your library card.
+University of Chichester staff are automatically given a library borrower account.
+Your staff card is also your library card and can be used on the library self-service machines.
 You will find your library number on your staff card and you can use this number to log in to your library account on the library catalogue.
+If your card is not working, please visit the SIZ desk in the LRC.

 More information about Library loans.

 The Library Services pages on the staff intranet have information specifically for staff.
 This includes information for your research, copyright and digitisation guidelines and how to request TV/radio recordings.
 You can also access the Library Services Moodle page for staff and students from here.
-Books and eBooks: the library catalogue is the key to finding books and eBooks in the library.
-In addition, we have collections of eBooks such as Dawsonera or Ebook Central.
+The library catalogue is the key to finding books and eBooks in the library.
+You can also access individual eBook platforms on the Library Services Moodle.

 You can search for journal articles using a range of eResources available on the Library Services Moodle or the Discovery Service via the library catalogue.
 You can also check if we subscribe to a specific journal on Journal Titles A to Z. For more information on finding information, please contact your subject librarian.